petershin/liferay-learn/docs/commerce/latest/en/pricing/introduction-to-pricing.md

 ### Calculating an SKU's Final Price

-After calculating the unit and promotion prices, the pricing engine compares the two prices and selects the better of the two (lower price).
-The pricing algorithm then searches for all applicable discounts and applies them to the best SKU price.
+After calculating the unit and promotion prices, the pricing engine compares them and selects the lower price.
+The pricing algorithm then searches for all applicable discounts and applies them to that price.
 The total is the SKU's final price, that is, the price used by the customer to purchase the product.

 ## How the Pricing Engine Calculates Order Prices